-This year’s Skidmore Cares beneficiaries are the Corinth Central School District, Domestic Violence & Rape Crisis Services of Saratoga County, Franklin Community Center, Latino Community Advocacy Program, Mary’s Haven, Salvation Army, Saratoga County Economic Opportunity Council (EOC), the Saratoga Springs City School District PATHS Program, and Shelters of Saratoga.
+This year’s Skidmore Cares beneficiaries are the Corinth Central School District, Domestic Violence and Rape Crisis Services of Saratoga County, Franklin Community Center, Latino Community Advocacy Program, Mary’s Haven, Salvation Army, Saratoga County Economic Opportunity Council (EOC), Saratoga Springs City School District PATHS Program and Shelters of Saratoga.

-These agencies also will receive shares of cash donations totaling over $12,700.
+These agencies also will receive shares of cash donations totaling more than $12,700.
 The funds came from campus contributions and from several vendors who do business with Skidmore.

 Sorting food items kept students busy.

 The Glotzbachs initiated Skidmore Cares eight years ago to emphasize the importance of responsible citizenship and community service.
 Each year, as faculty, staff, and their families gather for the annual campus holiday open house, they drop off donations in a sleigh on the front yard of Scribner House, the president’s home.
 That day has become known as Skidmore Cares Friday.